Dg0276/Real-Estate-Price-Prediction/README.md

 ---

-# Real Estate Price Prediction using Linear Regression
+# Real Estate Price Prediction using Linear Regression.

 This repository contains a machine learning model that predicts real estate prices based on various property features.
 The model uses **Linear Regression**, a supervised learning algorithm, to estimate house prices.
 The goal is to predict the price of a property using features such as the number of bedrooms, square footage, and location.